ch-andrei/VTAMIQ/README.md

 mechanisms -- first with self-attention within the Transformer, and second with channel attention within our difference modulation network -- specifically to reveal and enhance the more salient features throughout our architecture.
-With large-scale pre-training for further demonstrating the strength of transformer-based networks for vision modelling.
+With large-scale pre-training for both classification and IQA tasks, VTAMIQ generalizes well to unseen sets of images and distortions, further demonstrating the strength of transformer-based networks for vision modelling.

 ## VTAMIQ Summary